Fort Point National Historic Site: Fort Point and the Civil War

 Throughout the Civil War, artillerymen at Fort Point stood guard for an enemy that never came.
 The Confederate raider CSS Shenandoah planned to attack San Francisco, but on the way to the harbor the captain learned that the war was over; it was August 1865, months after General Lee surrendered.

 Severe damage to similar forts on the Atlantic Coast during the war – Fort Sumter in South Carolina and Fort Pulaski in Georgia – challenged the effectiveness of masonry walls against rifled artillery.
 Troops soon moved out of Fort Point, and it was never again continuously occupied by the army.
 The fort was nonetheless important enough to receive protection from the elements.
 In 1869 a granite seawall was completed.
 The following year, some of the fort's cannon were moved to Battery East on the bluffs nearby, where they were more protected.
-In 1882 Fort Point was officially named Fort Winfield Scott after the hero of the war against Mexico.
-The name was later applied to an artillery post at the Presidio.
+In 1882 Fort Point was officially named Fort Winfield Scott after the hero of the war against Mexico. in 1886, it reverted back to its original Fort Point name with the establishment of a new fort within the Presidio of San Francisco that was then named Fort Winfield Scott.

 Into a new century

 In 1892, the army began constructing the new Endicott System concrete fortifications armed with steel, breech-loading rifled guns.
 Within eight years, all 103 of the smooth-bore cannons at Fort Point had been dismounted and sold for scrap.
-The fort, moderately damaged in the 1906 earthquake, where the fort was used as a temporary refugee camp by the U.S Army, was used over the next four decades for barracks, training, and storage, however, in 1913, part of the interior wall was removed by the army in their short-lived attempt to make the fort the army detention barracks using soldier and prisoner labor.
+The fort, moderately damaged in the 1906 earthquake, where the fort was used as a temporary refugee camp by the U.S. Army, was used over the next four decades for barracks, training, and storage, however, in 1913, part of the interior wall was removed by the army in their short-lived attempt to make the fort the army detention barracks using soldier and prisoner labor.
 The detention barracks were later built on Alcatraz Island and was used until becoming a federal prison.
 Soldiers from the 6th U.S. Coast Artillery were stationed there during World War II to guard minefields and the anti-submarine net that spanned the Golden Gate.

 New quarters and administrative buildings were constructed on the higher ground, behind the new Endicott batteries, moving Fort Scott to this location.